 - Venue: Online event

 This panel considers the lasting impact of twentieth-century US warfare in Asia on transpacific cultural memory and political life.
-It will bring together the authors of recently published monographs about US military and economic imperialism in the Asia and the Pacific during the Cold War and its afterlives.
+It will bring together the authors of recently published monographs about US military and economic imperialism in Asia and the Pacific during the Cold War and its afterlives.
 Featuring:

 - Amanda C. Demmer (Virginia Polytechnic Institute and State University), After Saigon’s Fall: Refugees and US-Vietnamese Relations, 1975–2000 (Cambridge University Press, 2022)